 - Emotional relapse, like neglecting self-care, bottling up feelings and withdrawing

-- Mental relapse, such as cravings, romanticising past use, justifying “one time”
+- Mental relapse, such as cravings, romanticising past use and justifying “one time”.

 Why Does Relapse Happen?

 Relapse is not a reflection of weakness.
-It usually means someone didn’t get the right kind or amount of support to stay grounded in recovery.
+It might mean you didn’t receive the right kind of support to stay grounded in recovery.
 That might be due to:

 - Unresolved triggers or trauma that resurface after treatment